-This is a hot button topic that we probably need to address right off the bat, just to get it out of the way.
+This is a hot-button topic we probably need to address right off the bat, just to get it out of the way.

 Like several other Tesla electric vehicles, the Tesla Cybertruck has drawn the ire of many critics for its arguably primitive exterior shell, which looks like something your kid draws and you begrudgingly hang it on the refrigerator to keep from deflating his tender kindergartener’s ego.

-In recent years, Tesla’s engineers have been perhaps overly obsessing about aerodynamics with the design of a lot of their newest models.
+In recent years, Tesla’s engineers have been perhaps overly obsessing about aerodynamics with the design of many of their newest models.